apostrophecms/starter-kit-pro-essentials/README.md

 Right now we have basic example templates in place.
 Let's look at where to put our code to customize the experience.

-> Again, if you are not already familiar with single-site Apostrophe development, you should pause here and [review the A3 ApostropheCMS documentation](https://a3.docs.apostrophecms.org/) as a starting point.
+> Again, if you are not already familiar with single-site Apostrophe development, you should pause here and [review the ApostropheCMS documentation](https://docs.apostrophecms.org/) as a starting point.

-Just like in any sigle-site Apostrophe project, modules are configured in `app.js`, and module code lives in subdirectories of `modules/`.
+Just like in any single-site Apostrophe project, modules are configured in `app.js`, and module code lives in subdirectories of `modules/`.

 Feel free to add page templates and modules as you would with an ordinary open-source Apostrophe project.
 You can `npm install` modules